ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 1. Study
 [[toc](#table-of-contents)]

-`[<lernact-rd>]` Up to now, we have written programs which do only _output_.
+ Up to now, we have written programs which do only _output_.
 We still haven't seen how the micro:bit receives _input_, yet there are buttons and sensors we might want to utilize in our code.
 The micro:bit has so far been unresponsive.
 So, how does the processor know that a button has been pressed or the motion sensor has detected a gesture, or an IO pin has received a signal of interest?
 As can be seen in the [hardware overview](https://tech.microbit.org/hardware/) of the micro:bit, the processor (the Nordic nRF51822) is a small chip and all these input devices are not part of it.
 But they are [connected to it through wires](https://github.com/bbcmicrobit/hardware/blob/master/V1.5/SCH_BBC-Microbit_V1.5.PDF), over which they can send signals.

-There are two general ways a processor can find out about `[<cept>]`_external events_ like these signals: `[<cept>]`_polling_ and `[<cept>]`_interrupts_.
+There are two general ways a processor can find out about _external events_ like these signals: _polling_ and _interrupts_.
 Polling is equivalent to a roll call: the processor checks each external device for changes.
 Polling, just like roll calls, is very wasteful of the processors time.
 Interrupts are equivalent to raising hands: the processor detects a signal from an external device and pauses its current work briefly to respond to the signal appropriately.
 Interrupts, in contrast to polling, are minimally invasive, and have thus been adopted as the exclusive way to inform processors of external events.

 You may have noticed that you can press the buttons or shake the micro:bit and nothing special happens.
 This is because the processor has not received instructions on what to do when it detects external events.
 We, the programmers, supply that through the functions in the `input` package.
 Let's see an example:
 ```javascript